phac-nml/ecoli_serotyping/README.md

 As WGS becomes standard within public health and research laboratories, it is important to harness the high throughput and resolution potential of this technology providing accurate and rapid at scale typing of E.coli both in public health, clinical and research contexts.

 ## Citation
-If you find `ectyper` useful, please cite the following paper:
+If you find `ECTyper` useful, please cite the following paper:

 > Bessonov, Kyrylo, Chad Laing, James Robertson, Irene Yong, Kim Ziebell, Victor PJ Gannon, Anil Nichani, Gitanjali Arya, John HE Nash, and Sara Christianson. **"ECTyper: in silico Escherichia coli serotype and species prediction from raw and assembled whole-genome sequence data."** Microbial genomics 7, no. 12 (2021): 000728. [https://www.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.000728](https://www.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.000728)